Little-Mage/Compile-Fairy-Stockfish/README.md

 # Fairy-Stockfish-latest
-Compile scripts for large board and non-large bmi2 with mingw64.
+Compile scripts of large board and non-large bmi2 for mingw64.